echamudi/japanese-toolkit/README.md

 Copyright © 2020 [Ezzat Chamudi](https://github.com/echamudi)

-Japanese Toolit code is licensed under [MPL-2.0](https://www.mozilla.org/en-US/MPL/2.0/).
+Japanese Toolkit code is licensed under [MPL-2.0](https://www.mozilla.org/en-US/MPL/2.0/).
 Images, logos, docs, and articles in this project are released under [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode).

 Some packages have their own acknowledgement list and additional license notices.
 Please refer to the readme file of each package.